Can I Appeal if My Workers' Comp Claim Is Denied?

 Whatever appeals strategy you pursue, Lewis says, “the bottom line is that once your employer denies the claim, you have to do something proactively to pursue that claim.”

 Lewis says that acting quickly is the way to go.
-“Everyone’s memory is fresh, medical records are fresh, and you’re probably still getting medical treatment – so there’s ongoing evidence that will help you prove your claim.”
+“Everyone’s memory is fresh, medical records are fresh, and you’re probably still getting medical treatment – so there’s ongoing medical report evidence that will help you prove your claim.”

 The Importance of Deadlines

 Deadlines are important from the very beginning of a workers’ compensation case.
 That is true of the appeals process as well.
-“Deadlines are critical because most of the time if you miss a deadline, your entire claim gets wiped out,” Lewis explains.
+“Deadlines are critical because most of the time, if you miss a deadline, your entire claim gets wiped out,” Lewis explains.
 From initially reporting a claim to appealing a denial to having mediation to going to trial, each stage has a deadline.

 If you miss one of these deadlines, “Your claim is over with respect to whatever issue was being litigated.
 In some states, you can lose your entire claim; in others, you just lose out on the issues that were being litigated at the time.”